By Jessica Pigza

 - The solid, bold look this technique offers is not for everyone

 Microblading uses a small, sharp instrument that consists of 10 to 16 fine needles configured into a blade shape to draw hair-like ‘tattoos’ onto your brow area.
 Unlike a tattoo though, microblading does not last forever.
 The results will last up to three years with touch-ups required every 12 months.
-The whole microblading process takes place over two sessions scheduled 4-6 weeks apart.
-There is a healing process and it takes a few weeks to see the final product of what your brows will look like.
+In addition, the whole microblading process takes place over two sessions scheduled 4-6 weeks apart.
+Lastly, before you’re able to see the final product, there’s a healing process you must go through first, it usually takes about a few weeks.
 While the process isn’t considered painful, the scratching sound made by the application tool can be considered annoying so bringing a pair of earbuds and your favorite playlist may help.
 To read even more about this process check out Alison’s Microblading experience HERE and how she felt about it a year later HERE.

 - Works on all skin tones